shibanisankpal/datascience-and-analytics/README.md

 ## Logistic Regression:

-Logistic Regression on digits dataset which is one of the datasets sklearn comes with.Confusion matrix is used to show the performance of the model by comparing test data with predictions.
+● Logistic Regression on digits dataset which is one of the datasets sklearn comes with.
+● Confusion matrix is used to show the performance of the model by comparing test data with predictions.

 ## Exploratory Data Analysis(Sales)